aethernet/gstreamer-playground/README.md

 You can change the output format to `png` by replacing `pdf`, and choose another place for the legends (`inside`, `outside` or `extern`).

+## Other tools

+- `Alsa` : for audio test, you can use `arecord` and `aplay` to test audio devices
+- `v4l-utils` : for changing camera parameters or listing devices with `v4l2-ctl`
+- `mkvtoolnix` : if you want to play around with `matroska` files

+### Useful commands :

+- `arecord -l` : list audio devices availble for recording
+- `aplay -l` : list audio devices availble for playing
+- `v4l2-ctl --list-devices` : list video devices

 # TODO and next steps for this project

+- [ ] Understand why no trace files are produced right now
 - [ ] adding some automation to the creation of images and plots from raw dot and traces files
 - [ ] accepting a pipeline as an ENV var
 - [ ] accepting a time limit to run the pipeline as ENV var